contentstack/contentstack-cli/README.md

 [![Contentstack](https://www.contentstack.com/docs/static/images/contentstack.png)](https://www.contentstack.com/)

-# Contentstack command line interface(cli).
+**Note**: The contentstack-express command-line utility will soon be deprecated.
+We recommend you to check out our latest [CLI documentation](https://www.contentstack.com/docs/developers/cli) for performing content management activities.

+# contentstack-express Command-line Utility

 ## Installation

-**Note**: The contentstack-express framework CLI will soon be deprecated.
-However, our new CLI has many utilities that will help you manage your Contentstack account from the command line.
-Check out our [CLI documentation](https://www.contentstack.com/docs/developers/cli) for more details and get started with using our new CLI.

-**Note**: This version of Contentstack CLI can be used only for v3 stacks.
-Use cli v1.x, for v2 stacks.
+**Note**: This version of command-line utility can be used only for v3 stacks.
+Use command-line utility v1.x, for v2 stacks.

-Run the following command in a Terminal or Command Prompt to globally install the latest version of Contentstack CLI on your system:
+Run the following command in terminal or command prompt to globally install the latest version of contentstack-express command-line utility on your system:

 ```bash
 $ npm install -g contentstack-cli
 ```
 *You might need administrator privileges to perform this installation.*

-## Commands in CLI
+## Commands in contentstack-express command-line utility

-Contentstack CLI comes with handy commands which helps to achieve the support work for the contentstack-express like publishing, unpublishing, synchronizing the data, connecting existing stacks etc.
+The contentstack-express command-line utility offers a useful set of commands to help you achieve the support work for contentstack-express such as publishing, unpublishing, synchronizing the data, connecting existing stacks, and so on.

+Note: These commands are specific to only contentstack-express command-line utility.

 ```bash